danielharrell/does_music_move/does_music_move.md

 is ever present at once, that we have the right analogy for the continuum formed the motion rather than by the motion's path.
-But how can the line divided by time in this way prove continuous, at least by the spatial measure of mathematics, if the line is made of only one point at a time?
+But how can the line divided by time in this way prove continuous, if it is made of only one point at a time?

 This second answer thus leads to a third answer, which is found implicitly, I think, in